McKay-Dee Hospital

 McKay-Dee Hospital is a not-for-profit health system operated by Intermountain Healthcare.
 It is located in Ogden, Utah, United States.
-With 310 licensed beds, it is the 3rd largest hospital in the Intermountain system, and the 4th largest Hospital in Utah.
+With 310 licensed beds, it is the third largest hospital in the Intermountain system, and the fourth largest hospital in Utah.
 Although not directly affiliated with the university, it is located just southwest of the main campus of Weber State University.

 McKay-Dee Hospital offers nationally ranked programs including the Heart and Vascular Institute and Newborn ICU.
 Other programs include the Huntsman-Intermountain Cancer Center, McKay-Dee Spine Institute, Emergency and Trauma Services and the new Stewart Rehab Center.
 McKay-Dee Hospital serves northern Utah and portions of southeast Idaho and western Wyoming.

-History

-The original Thomas D. Dee Memorial Hospital at 24th Street and Harrison Boulevard in Ogden opened on December 29, 1910, and closed on July 12, 1969, with its patients transferring to the new David O. McKay Hospital at 3939 Harrison Boulevard.

-The Dee, as it was called for 59 years, began a second life on November 10, 1971, when the new facility bearing the same name opened its doors adjacent to the McKay, as an integral part of the McKay-Dee Hospital Center.
+The original Thomas D. Dee Memorial Hospital at 24th Street and Harrison Boulevard in Ogden was founded on December 29, 1910, by Annie Taylor Dee and her children as a memorial to their husband and father.
+The hospital closed on July 12, 1969, with its patients transferring to the new David O. McKay Hospital at 3939 Harrison Boulevard.
+The Dee, as it was known for 59 years, began a second life on November 10, 1971, when the new facility bearing the same name opened its doors adjacent to the McKay, as an integral part of the McKay-Dee Hospital Center.

-The Thomas D. Dee Memorial Hospital was founded in 1910 by Annie Taylor Dee and her children as a memorial to their husband and father.